jfriisj/mcp-servers/whisper-server/README.md

 # Whisper MCP Server

 An MCP server that provides audio transcription capabilities using the local Hugging Face Whisper Large V3 model with Docker and CUDA support for parallel processing.
+Also includes a FastAPI REST API for easy HTTP access.

 ## Features